NHSDigital/nia-patient-switching-standard-adaptor/dependent-service-downtime-and-ps-adaptor-behavior.md

 3. PS Adaptor Database (DB) is Down
    - Scenario: The PS Adaptor's database is not operational.
    - Expected Behavior: The initial transfer request is not sent because the adaptor cannot access the necessary data.
-   - Recovery: After the database is restored, the system may resume operations, but requests during the outage are not processed.
+   - Recovery: After the database is restored the transfer is processed as normal.
 4. Facade Application is Down
    - Scenario: The facade application that works with the PS Adaptor is down.
    - Expected Behavior: The initial transfer request is not sent.
 The communication between the PS Adaptor and the incumbent system is blocked.